 What are your expectations?

-I hope that it stays on, that Helsinki will always have a visual arts biennial.
-That’s my personal expectation.
-Because I do think that the actual art deserves a good, really visible platform.
-I hope that it will be an experience that visitors will not forget.
-That it will be something memorable and special.
+I hope Helsinki will always have a biennial because the actual art deserves a visible platform.
+I hope that it will be an unforgettable experience for visitors—that it will be memorable and special.